deephaven/deephaven-core/cpp-client/README.md

    and may require manual modifications in other parts of the build (if this is your first time building, we suggest you stick with defaults).

-   The `env.sh` file contains environment varibale definitions in bourne shell syntax (compatible with bash) that will indicate to cmake the location of the libraries just built, via definition of a suitable `CMAKE_PREFIX_PATH`.
+   The `env.sh` file contains environment variable definitions in bourne shell syntax (compatible with bash) that will indicate to cmake the location of the libraries just built, via definition of a suitable `CMAKE_PREFIX_PATH`.
 This file is intended to be `source`'d